TinkerTools/poltype2/README.md

 * Make sure pdb files (complexed and uncomplexed) have no missing residues or atoms.
 * Charge is read from input XYZ files generated.
 * Make sure if using custom receptor parameters, then either adding to keyfilename or in prmfilepath
 * Use submitlocally=False if you do not wish to submit dynamics jobs locally.
+By default this is already False for production dynamics and for BAR, for minimzation and equilbriation, by default this is True and jobs are submited locally.
+Then program will wait for you to complete the jobs in text file (such as _proddynamicsjobs.txt).
 * For HFE, if your ligand is charged and you want to compute the salt hydration free energy, add "salthfe=True"
-* For running dynamics manually on a cluster, add keyword ``submitlocally=False``.
-Then program will wait for you to complete the jobs in text file (such as _proddynamicsjobs.txt).

 #### Minimum Input Example Binding Free Energy